abha-m/IoT-SPIT/README.md

     -Creating an algorithm which helps in searching and selecting only those to whom the message must be sent, in the GUI.
     -Started creating an executable file

+### Day 4 30/07/17
+    -Executable file of the code has been created and a broadcast message was successfully sentusing the GSM modem.
+    -Search algorithm has also been made
+        --Problem : Still the Smartphone cannot be connected as a serial device